YiboZhao624/Grace/README.md

 4. LLM-as-a-Judge: We directly use the prompt provided by the [ARENA paper](https://arxiv.org/pdf/2505.13258), and we use the openai package to call the GPT-4o-mini API as the judge.

 You can deploy the vllm server with the trained LoRA adapter, and then leverage the `inference.py` script to inference and evaluate the model.
 Please note that the evaluation process requires an active internet connection.

+## Contribution Handing

+If you are interested in this project and want to contribute, there will be a few aspects you can contribute to:

+1. Documentation: We are still working on the documentation of the project.
+If you are interested in this project and want to contribute, you can help us improve the documentation.

+2. Test Code: You can provide the test code for the project.

+3. New Feature: If you want to add new features to the project, just implement the new feature and add the corresponding test code to faciliate our code review.

+4. Bug Fix: If you find any bugs in the project, please report them to us.

+If you want to contribute, feel free to start a pull request.
+We will reply and review your pull request as soon as possible.